Lite SDK (Enrollment Web)

 /**

-* Default is browser language
+* Defaults to browser language when available

 */

-language: 'en',
+language: 'en-US',

 /**